facebookarchive/MIXER/README.md

-# Sequence Level Training with Recurrent Neural Networks
+# MIXER - Sequence Level Training with Recurrent Neural Networks
 http://arxiv.org/abs/1511.06732

 This is a self contained software accompanying the paper titled: Sequence Level